Record A Plat

 - Have the surveyor's registered seal and his/her original signature on it

 - Be approved by the city manager (if the property is within a city's limits) or by the Building and Planning Department (for property outside all city limits)

-- The property owner should bring two copies of the plat to the Clerk of Court's office.
-The recording fee is $8.
+- The property owner should file a copy of the plat electronically with the Superior Court Clerk's office.

 Information regarding E-filing requirements can be found on www.gsccca.org.
 The E-file portal itself is located at https://efile.gsccca.org/